josephluck/resourceful/README.md

 | param  | object | payload | An object containing the data to be created
 | return | Promise.<object> | The newly created item

-Updates an existing item (by query) and returns a promise resolving with that updated item on success.
+Updates an existing entry (by query) and returns a promise resolving with that updated entry on success.

 ### .delete()